brandnpatterson/flutter/README.md

 The technologies used to create it are PHP, MySQL, and JavaScript.

+It is end-to-end built with Silex, Twig, Sass, & Webpack.

-Other technologies used in development are listed in the package.json file.
+Other technologies used in development are listed in package.json.

 Feel free to use this template for any application that you create.